GS Yuasa: Yuasa-Exide Inc

 In 1987 Fruit of the Loom sold its General Battery Corporation to Exide Corporation.
 In 1991, Yuasa Battery Co.
 Ltd (Japan) bought Exide's industrial battery division, forming Yuasa-Exide Inc, later renamed to Yuasa Inc. In 2000, a management buyout of Yuasa Inc's industrial battery business formed Enersys.

 Today, Enersys sells a wide variety of batteries.

 Europe

-In 1981, Yuasa established one company in the UK to manufacture VRLA batteries and another for sales and distribution.
-They later established companies in Germany, France and Italy for sales and distribution.
-Yuasa Corporation bought a 50% share in Lucas Batteries Ltd in 1988, forming Lucas-Yuasa Batteries Ltd. Yuasa bought the remaining 50% of Lucas Batteries in 1997, forming Yuasa Automotive Batteries Europe Ltd which marketed automotive batteries under Lucas and other names until 2006, when Yuasa began marketing automotive batteries in Europe under their own name.
-In 2002, Yuasa Battery Europe Ltd was formed as a parent company for Yuasa's various European sales companies.
+In 1981, Yuasa established a company in the UK to manufacture VRLA batteries and another for sales and distribution.
+They later established companies in Germany, France, and Italy for sales and distribution.
+In 1988, Yuasa Corporation acquired a 50% share in Lucas Batteries Ltd, forming Lucas-Yuasa Batteries Ltd. Yuasa purchased the remaining 50% of Lucas Batteries in 1997, creating Yuasa Automotive Batteries Europe Ltd, which marketed automotive batteries under the Lucas brand and other names until 2006, when Yuasa began marketing automotive batteries in Europe under its own name.
+In 2002, Yuasa Battery Europe Ltd was formed as the parent company for Yuasa's various European sales companies.

 Today, Yuasa Battery Europe Ltd sells a variety of batteries.